samaritanministries/paragon/src/paragon-components/Actions/README.md

 `index.jsx` provides the imports for most commonly used components in the "Actions" folder.
 In this case index pulls in anything within `Button.jsx`.
 Additional components are `ButtonNavLink` and `ButtonLink` which provide support for react's `NavLink` and gatsby's `Link` respectively.

 ## 1.0 File Overview
 Button.jsx         : The component to create buttons.

-ButtonNavLink  : Component to create a NavLink that is styled as a button (for react projects)
+ButtonNavLink.jsx  : Component to create a NavLink that is styled as a button (for react projects)

-ButtonLink     : Component to create a Link that is styled as a button (for gatsby projects)
+ButtonLink.jsx     : Component to create a Link that is styled as a button (for gatsby projects)

-Colors.jsx     : Component containing valid color props.
+Colors.js          : Component containing valid color props.

-Variants.jsx   : Component containing valid variants, icon, display types, and shapes.
+Variants.js        : Component containing valid variants, icon, display types, and shapes.

+index.js           : Default file to import

+### 1.1 Naming Convention

+Files ending in `js` are javascript only files.

+Files ending in `jsx` are react files.

-### 1.1 Import Button:
+### 1.2 Import Button

 `import { Button } from "[path]/paragon/Actions";`